Skip to content ↓

 What is our Philosophy?

 At ‘The Winchcombe School’, we see good oracy skills as the basis for improved learning opportunities across the board.
 We want every child to benefit from an oracy rich environment, every child to have a voice and every child to be empowered with the tools for effective talk.
-Good speaking and listening skills are vital for learning and we are on a journey towards embedding oracy into all areas of our curriculum with the support of Voice 21 (a national charity set up to assist schools with providing a high quality oracy education, both for their current learning and for their futures).
-We believe that by building a positive culture of oracy within our school, we can improve our childrens’ confidence and spoken and written language skills across and beyond the curriculum.
+Good speaking and listening skills are vital for learning and we are on a journey towards embedding oracy into all areas of our curriculum.
+We believe that by building a positive culture of oracy within our school, we can improve our children’s confidence and spoken and written language skills across and beyond the curriculum.

 What is taught?